Lodhruva: Conquest by Deoraj Bhatti

+Decline and Abandonment

+Over the centuries, repeated invasions and the harsh desert environment led to the decline of Lodhorva.
+The city was eventually abandoned when Rawal Jaisal, a Bhatti descendant of Deoraj, considered it too exposed to external threats.
+After conspiring with the Sultan of Ghor to attack his nephew Bhojdeo, who then ruled Lodhorva, Jaisal founded the fortified city of Jaisalmer further into the desert, which became the new seat of power.

+Legacy of the Lodha Rajputs

+Although their rule over Lodhorva ended, the Lodha Rajputs remain historically significant as one of the early ruling clans in the desert frontier of Rajasthan.
+Their fall became a defining moment in the rise of the Bhatti Rajput power and the founding of one of the region's most iconic cities—Jaisalmer.

 The village and the surrounding area are famous for their historic temples, mostly Jain, originally constructed in the pre-12th-century Maru-Gurjara style of the Chalukya Empire and reconstructed in a similar but more ornate revivalist style in the 17th century.

 History

 Rawal Deoraj of the Bhati clan established Lodhruva as the capital in the 8th century CE.
 The city stood on an ancient trade route through the Thar Desert, which also made it vulnerable to frequent attacks.
 Mahmud of Ghazni laid siege on the city in 1025 CE.
-It was again ransacked by Muhammad Ghori in 1178 CE, leading to its abandonment and the establishment of the new fortified capital of Jaisalmer by Rawal Jaisal in 1156 CE.
+It was again ransacked by Muhammad Ghori in 1152 CE, leading to its abandonment and the establishment of the new fortified capital of Jaisalmer by Rawal Jaisal in 1156 CE.
 Jaisalmer was situated 16 km away on the Trikuta Hill, where the present fortress stands today.

 Lodrawa was also the setting for the doomed love story of Princess Mumal and Mahendra, a prince of Amarkot, recounted in local folklore and songs.